ali55on/fileurlsplit/README.md

 ```

 #### Validation:
+This works with an ***string***.
+Use `os.path.isfile()` to validate
+an existing URL in the OS.

 Not all error checks are performed on object instantiation.
 This is because it is common to pass a valid URL, where the path, name and
 extension were taken from a real OS.

-The purpose of this approach is to avoid unnecessary checks.
-It's a bit faster
+The purpose of this approach is to avoid
-and can be really significant when working with very large batches of files.
+unnecessary checks.
+It's a bit faster and can be really significant when
+working with very large batches of files.

 When an object is instantiated, the only check performed is whether the URL
 passed in is an absolute URL.
 The other validations such as character and name